 Experiential Learning 2

 The Holy Cross Approach to Experiential Learning 2

 Experiential Learning Programs at Holy Cross 2

-General Learning Outcomes 2
+General Learning Outcomes 3

-Thinking About Skills "T-shaped Learning" Developing and Demonstrating Relevant Skills The Habit of Vocational Discernment Developing Your Own Goals 4 4 5 7 8
+Thinking About Skills "T-shaped Learning" Developing and Demonstrating Relevant Skills The Habit of Vocational Discernment Developing Your Own Goals 4 5 6 7 8

 What do the Jesuits Have to Do with It?
-Experience, Reflection, Action The Examen 10 10 11
+Experience, Reflection, Action The Examen 10 11 11

 Using Social Media to Reflect, Collect, and Promote 12

 Harassment and Nondiscrimination 14

 Other Misconduct 15

-Overview of the Academic Internship Program 15
+Overview of the New York Semester Program 16

-Introduction 15
+Introduction 16

-Is an Internship Right for You?
+Is the New York Semester Program Right for You?
 16

-How to Apply 16

-Components of the Program Seminar Internship 16 16 17
+Program Structure and Grading 16

 Finding an Internship 17

-Remote or In-person?
-18

-Special Note on Interning Remotely 18

 Paid or Unpaid?
+17

+Things to Consider When Applying 18

-18
+The Seminar 18

+The Capstone Project Capstone Project Instructions 18 19

+Academic Integrity in the New York Semester 21

+Speaker Series 21

+Internship Responsibilities 21

-Responsibilities of the Intern 19
+Responsibilities of the New York Intern 23

-Making the Most of Your Internship 20
+Making the Most of Your Semester 24

+Role of the Director, the J.D.
+Power Center, the Seminar Instructor, and the Faculty Advisor 25

-Role of the Supervisor 20
+Role of the Internship Supervisor 25

-Some General Advice 21

-Suggested Reflection Activities 22
+Suggested Reflection 26

-Program Logistics 23
+Program Logistics 26

-Course Registration 23
+Course Registration 27

-Internship Registration Form 23

-Evaluation Forms 23